Keyfactor/gcp-loadbalancer-orchestrator/README.md

 The Universal Orchestrator is the successor to the Windows Orchestrator.
 This Orchestrator Extension plugin only works with the Universal Orchestrator and does not work with the Windows Orchestrator.

 ## Support for GCP Load Balancer

 GCP Load Balancer is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.

+---

 ---

 ## Keyfactor Version Supported

 The minimum version of the Keyfactor Universal Orchestrator Framework needed to run this version of the extension is 10.1
 ## Platform Specific Notes

 The Keyfactor Universal Orchestrator may be installed on either Windows or Linux based platforms.
 The certificate operations supported by a capability may vary based what platform the capability is installed on.
 The table below indicates what capabilities are supported based on which platform the encompassing Universal Orchestrator is running.